Raleigh Underage Drinking Lawyer

 - North Carolina General Statute § 18B-302(h) - Selling, transporting, possessing, or dispensing alcoholic beverages by an underage person in the course of employment, if the employment of the person for that purpose is lawful under applicable youth employment statutes and Commission rules

-Have you or your child been charged with violating state law concerning alcohol and minors?
+Have you or your child been charged with violating state law concerning alcohol and minors in NC?
 Working with experienced legal counsel can help you possibly get criminal charges reduced or completely dismissed.
 Clifford Law Group represents students at many institutions of higher learning in the greater Raleigh area, but we also help teenagers in such communities as Apex, Carrboro, Cary, Chapel Hill, Durham, Hillsborough, and Wake Forest.

 Call (919) 842-5461 right now to let our Wake County underage drinking attorneys review your case during a free consultation.